nikkilocke/AccountServer/README.md

 * Open Windows Explorer and navigate to your chosen folder.
 * If you wish to set up a shortcut in the start menu, right click on AccountServer.exe and choose "Pin to Start".
 * Start the program by double-clicking on it (or on your shortcut).
-* The program will create an SQLite database, start up, and open your web browser at the Company page.
+* The program will create a SQLite database in C:\ProgramData\AccountServer, start up, and open your web browser at the Company page.

 <b id="f1">*</b> The **8080** here is the port on which the web server will listen.
 You can change this if you like, but you must also include a **Port=** line in the config file <sup id="a1">[*](#f3)</sup>.